the-other-mariana/computational-geometry/voronoi/README.md

 - **Point (Place) Events** and circle events.
 Point events are basically each one of the given points the algorithm must visit.
 This is an event where there will be an addition in T, which represents when a new parabola is found and its added to the beach line.
 This type of object will store the point as its value.

 - **Circle Events** are the ones where three points form a circle, and the lowest point of this circle is the circle event.
 This is an event where there will be a deletion from T, which represents that its parabola disappears from the beach line.
-This type of object will store the lowest point of the circle formed by three consecutive points as its value.
+This type of object will store the lowest point of the circle (circun-radius substracted in the center's Y coordinate) formed by three consecutive points as its value.
 Additionally to the point it will store:

     - Its center.
 Depends on h.
     - Its radius.
 Depends on h.